 Ryan Smith co-founded Qualtrics in 2002 with the goal of making sophisticated research simple.
-He was named to Fortune’s 2016 40 Under 40, a list of the most powerful, influential, and successful young people in business, and was listed as one of Forbes’ “America’s Most Promising CEOs Under 35” in 2013.
+He was named to Fortune’s 2016 40 Under 40 and was listed as one of Forbes’ “America’s Most Promising CEOs Under 35” in 2013.
 Ryan is a graduate of Brigham Young University.

-Goal of radical candor is for people to enjoy their work and their coworkers.
+The goal of radical candor is for people to enjoy their work and their coworkers more.

-What can you do if you don’t have a boss like Ryan who is actively looking for feedback?
+What can you do if you don’t have a boss who is actively looking for feedback?

-just criticism; also focus on praise.
-We end up forgetting what we like about our coworkers if we only focus on the stuff that annoys us
+- Focus on the good stuff.
+We end up forgetting what we like about our coworkers if we only focus on what annoys us.

-Ryan: “We spent a day together offsite at Stanford to learn together.
-The before and after of that day was so amazing.
-We try to have experiences together and learn together to avoid fighting for priorities and budget and all this “shit”.
-If there is nothing but a virtual bond between people it will be easily disrupted.
-When you have that connection and experiences together we have found our longest relationships succeed.
+Ryan: “We spent a day offsite at Stanford to learn together.
+The before-and-after of that day was so amazing.
+We try to have experiences together and learn to avoid fighting for priorities and budget.
+If there is nothing but a virtual bond between people, it will be easily disrupted.
+When you have experiences together, we found that our longest relationships succeed.
 We apply that same concept to our customer base.”

 Kim: “Relationships don’t scale.
 None of us have more than a small number of real relationships.
 But culture does scale.
 When relationships are strong, that scales.
-Radical candor is about putting phone away, looking in the eye, and talking.
-It’s about listening as much about talking.
-Helping people communicate in a way that’s authentic and real.”
+Radical candor is about putting the phone away, looking each other in the eye, and talking.
+It’s about listening as much talking, and helping people communicate in a way that’s authentic and real.”

 Telling the Story

 You can also use radical candor to tell your company’s story.
 “Your customer base should know your style and the way you communicate,” says Ryan.
 “If you don’t establish this, someone else will establish it for you.